em1lyw4ng/em1lyw4ng/README.md

 i like to crochet, hang out with my cat, spend some time outdoors, or watch a lot of food-related content.

 🌱 now:
-* learning react native by building something fun
+* learning fun programming stuff by building fun programming stuff

 📖 (technical) interests:
 * computer systems